cmmr/ecodive/joss/paper.md

-Characterizing the composition of biological communities is a fundamental task in ecology, but the calculations involved can be computationally prohibitive when applied to large studies. `ecodive` is an R package that addresses this challenge by providing highly optimized implementations of common ecological diversity metrics, including alpha-diversity (within-sample richness and evenness) and beta-diversity (between-sample dissimilarity).
+Characterizing the composition of biological communities is a fundamental task in ecology, but the calculations involved can be computationally prohibitive when applied to large datasets. `ecodive` is an R package that addresses this challenge by providing highly optimized implementations of 50 ecological metrics for alpha-diversity (within-sample richness and evenness) and beta-diversity (between-sample dissimilarity).
 These metrics can incorporate species counts, relative abundances, and evolutionary relationships, providing a multi-faceted view of ecological structure.
 By leveraging a compiled C library with pthreads for parallelization, `ecodive` delivers substantial performance gains in both speed and memory usage, enabling researchers to analyze large datasets quickly and efficiently.